-The Contractor shall ensure that at least one senior member of his field supervisory staff who has proven experience of such operations and fluent in English and the language of his labourers is on site throughout the whole duration of the tie in operation.
+The Contractor shall ensure that at least one senior member of his field supervisory staff who has proven experience of such operations and fluent both in English and Kiswahili throughout the whole duration of the tie in operation.

 The Contractor shall also ensure that all necessary skilled artisans are on site for the whole duration of the tie-in operation.
 If necessary, shifts of skilled artisans shall be available to ensure continuous work.